Curacao Snorkeling – Better Than Expected

 Still, Curacao snorkeling is not without challenges.
-Like Bonaire, some beach reefs have suffered storm damage.
+Some beach reefs have suffered storm damage.
 So having up-to-date information is important to find the best spots without wasting your vacation time.
-Oh, and did we mention Curacao doesn't believe in street signs?
+Oh, and did we mention Curacao doesn’t believe in street signs?

 Click on each location below, for full details and pictures.
-Also don't miss the movie, pictures and more about what you can expect farther down the page.
+Also don’t miss the video, pictures and more about what you can expect further down the page.

 Curacao Snorkeling Guide eBook – The sample locations below are just a few from our popular eBook guide.
 You get:

-Tugboat - Likely the most visited and well-known snorkel location on Curacao, Tugboat has good snorkeling.
+Tugboat – Likely the most visited and well-known Curacao snorkeling location, Tugboat has good snorkeling.
 If you book a boat tour, this is where they will probably take you.
-But you need not pay to access this spot unless you love a boat trip, because it's accessible by car.
+But you need not pay to access this spot unless you love a boat trip, because it’s accessible by car.

-Also play our Curacao snorkeling movie below.
+Play our Curacao snorkeling video below.
 It will give you a good sense of what to expect and is from all over the island.